wp-plugins/powerpress/readme.txt

 * Translation support will change in PowerPress 6.0+.
 Translations will be packaged in a separate plugin made available on WordPress.org.
 This will allow us to release translations separately and more often.
 * We are looking for beta testers!
 If you would like to beta test future versions of PowerPress, please [contact us](http://www.blubrry.com/contact.php) with your name and email.

 = 5.0.5 =
+* Released on TBD
+* Added logic to deal with the WP Super Cache plugin adding HTML comments at the bottom of feeds.
+Setting to allow HTML comments with a note have been added to the Feed settings page.

+= 5.0.5 =
 * Released on 3/2/2014
 * Added logic for Blubrry Services to use alternative API servers to address random issues with session errors.